-Getting Help from a Louisville Car Accident Attorney
+Get Help from a Louisville Car Accident Lawyer

 Filing a car accident claim also sends an important message to the driver who was at fault for the crash.
 It isn’t okay to get behind the wheel while intoxicated or take reckless or careless actions while driving.
 The lives of everyone around that driver are at stake.
 Some drivers don’t learn this fact, unfortunately, until it’s too late or until legal action is taken.

 Don’t hesitate to contact Thomas Law Offices with any questions you may have about your potential case.
-Tad Thomas, Louisville, KY car accident attorney, and his team of expert personal injury attorneys are patient, compassionate, and helpful individuals who truly care about their clients.
-We can help
+Tad Thomas, Louisville car accident attorney, and his team of expert attorneys are patient, compassionate, and helpful individuals who truly care about their clients.
+We can help.